 - Bait: Available at the gatehouse during the summer months.

 - Day Use fees apply or admission is included with a Hamilton Conservation Authority annual membership.

 - Species: Largemouth bass, pike, crappie, bluegill, perch, catfish and carp.

 - Bait: Available at both stores during the summer months.

 - Valens Lake is a fish sanctuary.
 Fishing is closed from April 1st to the fourth Saturday in June annually.

 - Electric motor boats only, no gas motors permitted.

-- Day Use fees apply, or included with your Hamilton Conservation Authority annual membership.
+- Day Use fees apply or are included with your Hamilton Conservation Authority annual membership.

-- Bait available at the gatehouse during summer months.
+- Bait is available at the gatehouse during the summer months.

 With lots of access to the water’s edge, anglers of all ages and abilities enjoy fishing here.